Paying for Listings¶

-As a consumer, you can only access paid listings if the billing address on your account is in one of the following countries:
+To access paid listings as a consumer, the billing address registered to your account must be in one of the following countries:

 Australia